 Ready to escape approval purgatory?

-The difference between teams that ship and teams that stall often comes down to process, not talent.
-If your campaigns keep dying in review cycles, the fix isn't working harder.
-It's working differently.
+The difference between teams that ship and teams that stall comes down to process, not talent.
+If your campaigns keep dying in review cycles, you don't need to work harder.
+You need a better system.